DiogoNMSantos/ts-kata/src/test/RPGKata/README.md

 4. A Character can Heal a Character.

 - Dead characters cannot be healed
-- Healing cannot raise health above 1000
+- Healing cannot raise health above Max health

 ### Iteration Two